 Chicken Scallopini with Mushrooms

-- 1 1/2 pounds chicken breasts skinned, boned and trimmed of all fat
+- 1 ½ pounds chicken breasts (3 chicken breasts), skinned, boned and trimmed of all fat

 - 1 Tablespoon kosher salt

-- 12 ounces fresh white mushrooms thinly sliced
+- 12 ounces fresh white mushrooms, thinly sliced (4 cups)

 - 1 Tablespoon snipped fresh chives for garnish (optional)